popphp/pop-queue/README.md

 -----

 A task object is an extension of a job object with scheduling capabilities.
 It has a `Cron` object and supports a cron-like scheduling format.
-However, unlike cron, it supports sub-minute scheduling down to the second.
+However, unlike cron, it can also supports sub-minute scheduling down to the second.

 Here's an example task object where the schedule is set to every 5 minutes: